navis-org/pymaid/docs/source/plotting.rst

 Plotting Networks
 =================

-:func:`~pymaid.plotting.plot_network` is a wrapper to plot networks using plotly.
+:func:`~pymaid.plot_network` is a wrapper to plot networks using plotly.
 It's rather slow for large-ish graphs though

 >>> import pymaid
 >>> import plotly.offline as poff